All about the working holiday in South Korea!

 In our Korea WHV application guide, we walk through 1) applicant eligibility, 2) program description and rules, and 3) application steps.
 Be sure to read it in detail so you’re fully prepared.

-How to get a Korea Working Holiday Visa (WHV) – for all nationalities
+- How to get a Korea WHV (Working Holiday Visa) – for all nationalities

-As mentioned earlier, it is mandatory to purchase health insurance that will remain valid throughout your stay in Korea, and the minimum coverage must be KRW 40,000,000.
-You should pick one that also covers hospitalisation and repatriation (for travel back to your home country in case of serious illness).
+As a part of your visa application, it is mandatory to purchase health insurance that will remain valid throughout your stay in Korea, and the minimum coverage is KRW 40,000,000.
+You should pick one that covers hospitalisation and repatriation (for travel back to your home country in case of serious illness).

 We’ve been recommending Globe WHV since 2005.
 They have covered thousands of working holiday makers over the years.

 If you want to have a Korean debit card in hand before even arriving in Korea, you may want to consider the second option, an online neo-bank like Wise.
 It is an app that offers multi-currency financial services.
 Customers receive a physical debit card that can be used to withdraw cash at local ATMs.
-Your KRW account would also have its own routing and account numbers, so you can set up autopay, direct deposits, or transfer money to recipients in Korea.
-These capabilities could be useful in exchanges with your employer or landlord.
-You can register from your home country or once you arrive in Korea.
+Your KRW account would also allow you to send money to other Korean bank accounts, which could be useful in exchanges with your landlord, for example.
+You can either register from your home country or once you arrive in Korea.
 Learn more about Wise.

 There are advantages to both options.
 Wise registration is simple and quick, but traditional banks offer the possibility of issuing and depositing cheques, if that is something you need.
-So you could make a Wise account first and then a traditional account once you arrive in Korea.
+So you could make a Wise account first and then open a classic account once you arrive in Korea.

 Once your application is approved, you’ll need to think about where to live, especially in the first few days and weeks.
 If you are planning on renting long term housing, we recommend you wait until you arrive in Korea before paying a deposit or signing anything.
 Never send money to anyone without seeing the place in person.